Arterial roads in metropolitan Phoenix: Cave Creek Road

 Cave Creek Road is an arterial road in the north central part of the Phoenix metropolitan area.
 The highway is part of the National Highway System as a principal arterial from its southern terminus at Seventh Street in Phoenix north to Carefree Highway on the border of Cave Creek and Carefree.
-Cave Creek Road continues as a collector road north and east through Cave Creek, Carefree, and the far northern part of Scottsdale to its northern terminus near Camp Creek.

 Cave Creek Road begins at a five-way intersection with north–south Seventh Street and east–west Dunlap Road in the North Mountain urban village of the city of Phoenix.
 The highway heads northeast as a four-lane road with center turn lane between North Mountain to the west and Stoney Mountain to the east.
 Cave Creek Road curves north as it enters the urban village of Paradise Valley and intersects another principal arterial, which heads northwest as Thunderbird Road and east as Cactus Road.
 The highway expands to six lanes and heads northeast along the west flank of Shadow Mountain before heading straight north through an intersection with Bell Road and becoming a six-lane divided highway at its a single-point urban interchange with Arizona State Route 101 (Pima Freeway).
 Cave Creek Road enters the Desert View urban village as it crosses over the Central Arizona Project aqueduct.
 The highway curves north-north-east toward Cave Creek, drops to four lanes, and passes through several miles of open desert between lobes of suburban sprawl.
 Cave Creek Road returns to the suburban sprawl of Desert View before the principal arterial portion of the highway ends at Carefree Highway.

+Cave Creek Road continues as a collector road north and east through Cave Creek, Carefree (near the Desert Forest Golf Club), and the far northern part of Scottsdale to the Tonto National Forest, where it continues on as Seven Springs Road to Camp Creek.